akirk/playground-step-library/docs/README.md

 - [`setTT4Homepage`](steps/setTT4Homepage.md) - Set the homepage for the twentytwentyfour theme.
 - [`showAdminNotice`](steps/showAdminNotice.md) - Show an admin notice in the dashboard.
 - [`skipWooCommerceWizard`](steps/skipWooCommerceWizard.md) - When running WooCommerce, don't show the wizard.
+- [`generateProducts`](steps/generateProducts.md) - Generate WooCommerce products and other data using the WC Smooth Generator plugin (automatically installs WooCommerce and the generator plugin)

 ## 🔗 Cross-References